Driving Innovation at Ford Motor Company - An Interview With Ken Johnston

 Ken:

 AI is a very big part of Ford.
 Clearly, it is the centerpiece of our BlueCruise autonomous vehicle work (which we were the highest rated system in 2023 according to Consumer Reports).
 AI is used all over Ford.
 For example, we have a model that predicts optimal color contrasts for our in-vehicle displays given different lighting conditions in a car.
-We are even partnering with Amazon to improve the Alexa integration in our cars.
+We're partnering with Amazon to improve the Alexa integration in our cars.
 When we build cars, we have models for predicting part demand.

-We are even working to combine physics models with AI to improve predictive maintenance.
+We're even working to combine physics models with AI to improve predictive maintenance.
 We know customers own and use our cars to get places, so keeping them running with the fewest interruptions is the best way to create happier customers.

 So, I’d say AI is everywhere.